onebeyond/front-live-coding-challenge/README.md

 With your teammates’ help, you must complete the tasks given to the highest possible quality, always following the Team Agreements:

-&nbsp;&nbsp;&nbsp;&nbsp;1️⃣ Try to execute the code locally and verify that it runs correctly.
+&nbsp;&nbsp;&nbsp;&nbsp;1️⃣ Try to `execute the code locally and verify that it runs correctly`.
 If not, try to solve any bugs you find until the app works as expected.
+Try opening the WebConsole of your navigator to have more context. 😉

 &nbsp;&nbsp;&nbsp;&nbsp;2️⃣ Run the `unit tests` and verify that they run correctly.
 Otherwise, try to fix the bugs you find until the tests pass.

 &nbsp;&nbsp;&nbsp;&nbsp;3️⃣ Run the `integration tests` and verify that they run correctly.
 If not, try to solve any bugs you may find until the tests pass.

-&nbsp;&nbsp;&nbsp;&nbsp;4️⃣ Include the possibility to `remove a telephone from the catalogue view`, as well as the tests that check if the functionality is working correctly.
+&nbsp;&nbsp;&nbsp;&nbsp;4️⃣ Add a new `context` (with two properties: `message` and `isError`) to handle the errors in the API calls executed at `PhoneContext` and display them in the `Snackbar` component.

-&nbsp;&nbsp;&nbsp;&nbsp;5️⃣ Add the `detailed view of the phones`, as well as the tests that check if the functionality is working correctly.
+&nbsp;&nbsp;&nbsp;&nbsp;5️⃣ Include the possibility to `remove a phone from the detail view`, as well as the tests that check if the functionality is working correctly.